Runi-VN/LegoHouse/README.md

         int length = order.getLength();
         Bricks bricks = null;

         /*We always want as many 4's as possible, then 2's, then 1's if necessary.
-          When we divide we get the difference
+(Hint: Uneven length) When we divide we get the difference
           When we use the modulus operator (%) we get the remainder*/